 Again, actual pulled pork, and it was probably the best we tried.
 The chili was surprisingly spicy and had beans.
 Mac & cheese comes with crumbled bacon.

-Our order: Green salad, peach iced tea
+Our order: Green salad with balsamic vinaigrette, peach iced tea

 KRISPY KREME DOUGHNUTS

 Our order: Dozen original glazed, lemonade smoothie (which is actually a slushie)

 We ordered this the night before so we would have it for breakfast the next day.
 (Delivery doesn’t really start until the evening and most restaurants don’t even open until past 11am.)
 Emily and I got an extra half dozen to eat that night and I was hoping they would be warm but they weren’t.
 The slushies were refreshing.

 *Emily wants me to add that it is paining her to upload the low-quality iPhone food pictures taken at night/ with artificial lighting.
 For pretty food pictures go to Farmette Kitchen or Grace and Good Eats.